iAmGhost/VitaUpdateBlocker/README.md

 Features
 ========
 * Automatically detects latest OFW version and Vita's version.
-* Blocks other requests than update information so you can host this script without worrying about consuming traffic.
+* Can block other requests than update information for prevent server is being used as normal HTTP proxy server.

 Portable Version
 ================